Add a signature to Gmail messages

 - At the top right, click the settings icon .

 - Select Settings.

-You can use an image that's public on the web, an image from Drive, or upload an image from your computer to Drive and use that.
+You can use an image that's public on the web or an image from Google Drive.
 If you're using an image from the web, make sure that you're free to use the image.

-If you use the “Send mail as” feature to send from different addresses in your account, you can create a different signature for each address.
-Just use the drop-down menu above the signature text box on the Settings page to select each address.
+If you use the “Send mail as” feature to send from different addresses in your account, you can add a different signature for each address.
+To select an address, use the drop-down menu above the signature text box on the Settings page.

-If you notice extra characters such as * or > in your signature after you send messages, it's because some versions of Gmail don't support rich text.
+If you notice extra characters such as * or > in your signature after you send messages, it's because some versions of Gmail don't support features like bolding or italics.
 For example, text you bolded in your signature might be marked with asterisks, so example would show as *example*.

 If you see “Plain Text” above the signature box and don’t have any formatting options while creating your signature, here’s how to fix the problem:

 - Click Compose.

 - Deselect "Plain text mode."